 This type of design technology, known as responsive design, is quickly becoming a must-have feature for all websites.
 But not every website builder has adapted to this design movement.
 Many webmasters are curious to find out if Wix, one of the world’s most popular website builders, dynamically reformats websites built on its platform relative to the size screen they’re being viewed upon.
 So what’s the answer?
 Are Wix websites responsive?
 The answer’s not as cut and dried as you might think.

 Although Wix offers several appealing options to ensure that websites built using its platform look good and work well on desktop computers and mobile devices alike, the company does not offer templates or themes that truly employ responsive design as it’s known today.

 While Wix will automatically convert a website's design, content, and integrated apps into a version that’s lends itself toward mobile browsing, the onus is on the user to tweak the more acute aspects of their site design, and create an authentically optimized experience for end-users.
-Wix websites will not automatically adjust to different screen sizes, and instead require webmasters use both a desktop editor and a how to build a mobile site to ensure that their sites look just as they were meant to on any size screen.
+Wix websites will not automatically adjust to different screen sizes, and instead require webmasters use both a desktop and a mobile editor to ensure that their sites look just as they were meant to on any size screen.

 The Wix Mobile Editor allows Wix customers to alter the design, remove unnecessary content, and otherwise adjust the mobile view of their website, without interfering with the desktop version.
 This is handled automatically with true responsive design websites, so bear in mind that Wix websites need to be manually optimized for viewing on mobile devices.
 The good news is that it’s easy to optimize a Wix website for mobile viewing, so long as you don’t mind spending a few minutes tweaking your content with the Mobile Editor.